elemaudio/offline-examples/README.md

-# Elementary Audio Offline Rendering Examples
+# Offline Rendering Examples

-This repository holds a set of small examples using Elementary in Node.js to process audio files.
+This repository holds a set of small examples using Elementary Audio in Node.js to process audio files.
 Each subdirectory contains a self-contained script to execute and a README explaining what the process does and how to use it from your command line.

-**Note**: Offline rendering is only available in the `@elemaudio/offline-renderer` package hosted in the Elementary private npm registry.
-This feature is available only to paid license holders.
-Please see [https://www.elementary.audio/pricing](https://www.elementary.audio/pricing) for license purchases.
+If you're new to Elementary Audio, [**Elementary**](https://elementary.audio) is a JavaScript/C++ library for building audio applications.

+* **Declarative:** Elementary makes it simple to create interactive audio processes through functional, declarative programming.
+Describe your audio process as a function of your application state, and Elementary will efficiently update the underlying audio engine as necessary.
+* **Dynamic:** Most audio processing frameworks and tools facilitate building static processes.
+But what happens as your audio requirements change throughout the user journey?
+Elementary is designed to facilitate and adapt to the dynamic nature of modern audio applications.
+* **Portable:** By decoupling the JavaScript API from the underlying audio engine (the "what" from the "how"), Elementary enables writing portable applications.
+Whether the underlying engine is running in the browser, an audio plugin, or an embedded device, the JavaScript layer remains the same.

+Find more in the [Elementary repository on GitHub](https://github.com/elemaudio/elementary) and the documentation [on the website](https://elementary.audio/).

 ## Examples